trimcore/scada/doc/atom.md

 Atoms are introduced to significantly reduce number of allocations of string objects and their overhead, and for improved performance when searching [Directory](../doc/directory.md) or any other structure with Atom as a key.
-Atoms are compared as simple 64-bit unsigned integers.
+Atoms are internally simple 64-bit unsigned integers, and compare to each other as such.

-**Atom is internally 64-bit value representing either a short string (12 characters max) or unsigned 63-bit number.**
+**Atom is internally 64-bit value representing either a short string (13 characters max) or unsigned 63-bit number.**

 AtomPath in general is a sequence of Atoms used to represent [Directory](directory.md) path, or group of Atoms for other purposes.
 The [API](../api) provides [AtomPath](AtomPath.md) class to simplify path manipulation (see documentation for limits).